 SPECIAL EVENTS: Provides information for groups wanting to hold an event on the Capitol Complex such as reservations and how to comply with fire and safety regulations; designed for event planners.

 |LOTO - Control of Electrical and Other Hazardous Energies||Posted: 10:43 AM - 7/24/02|

-The LOCKOUT/TAGOUT (LOTO - Control of Hazardous Energies & Safe Electrical Work Practices) Program prescribes employee training and requires the use of energy isolation and control procedures.
+The LOCKOUT/TAGOUT (LOTO - Control of Hazardous Energies & Safe Electrical Work Practices) Program - Every electrical circuit or other hazardous energy is dangerous until we have made it safe and verified it is safe, no matter how sure we "turned off" the system, and you can't de-energize without doing "live" work!
 LOTO protects employees from injuries that could occur during the unexpected energizing, start up or release of stored energy while servicing or maintaining equipment.
 Employees are taught to recognize the various types of energy sources, to understand their potential hazards, and how to take precautions to protect themselves and persons working around equipment in need of service or repair.

 |Personal Protective Equipment||Posted: 2:28 PM - 11/29/01|